List of milestone home runs by Barry Bonds

 Barry Bonds hit numerous milestone home runs during his 22 seasons in Major League Baseball with the Pittsburgh Pirates and San Francisco Giants.
 Bonds ranks among the greatest baseball players of all time and was for much of his career considered a five-tool player.
-Bonds' ascension towards the top of experts' lists of greatest players was propelled by highly productive years in which he set many records.
-By 1998, he was considered among the 50 greatest players of all time by The Sporting News, and after winning the National League's Most Valuable Player Award four consecutive times from 2001 to 2004, he jumped into the top 10 in the 2005 list.
-He now holds numerous Major League Baseball records for home runs, bases on balls, intentional bases on balls, slugging percentage and on-base percentage, as well as a record seven MVP awards.
+By 1998, he was considered among the 50 greatest players of all time by The Sporting News, and after winning the National League's Most Valuable Player Award four consecutive times from 2001 to 2004, he was listed into the top 10 in the 2005 list.
+He currently holds numerous Major League Baseball records for home runs, bases on balls, intentional bases on balls, slugging percentage and on-base percentage, as well as a record seven regular season MVP awards.

 In baseball, the home run is one of the most popular aspects of the game.
 Thus, the career record for home runs is among the most important and respected records in baseball.
 The road to this record has been closely followed and each additional home run Bonds hits extends the current record further.
 On August 7, 2007, Barry Bonds became the major leagues' career home run champion by hitting his 756th career home run, which surpassed Hank Aaron's total.